The-Duchess/ruby-irc-framework/README.md

 	cmnd = Command_manager.new
 ```

-> The command manager is a hook system like the ircbot's on function. it requires you to add a check to a new ircbot hook or place it in an existing one.
+> The command manager is a hook system like the ircbot's on function.
+It requires you to add a check to a new ircbot hook or place it in an existing one.

 ```ruby